 The cover image is copyright Fabian Oefner from the Disintegrating II series.
 This is one of my favorite cars, the Ford GT40.
 In earlier days of CQRS, a web search for "cqrs" would auto-correct to "cars".
 The old CQRS blog humorously bears the subtitle: Did you mean cars?

-Not terribly long ago, I had a great opportunity to implement a system using a few design patterns that I had been researching and playing with in my spare time.
+I had a great opportunity to implement a system using some tactics that I had been researching and playing with in my spare time.
 Fast forward to today.
 I've faced a few unforeseen problems and learned a few lessons from these.
-This post will address a specific piece: request/reply APIs.
+This post addresses a specific piece: request/reply APIs.

-I use a design pattern called Command/Query Responsibility Segregation (CQRS).
+I use a tactic called Command/Query Responsibility Segregation (CQRS).
 For those not familiar with it, here is a quick summary of the API operations espoused by CQRS.
-I would also recommend checking out this article.

 Why use this pattern?
 I like it for a couple of reasons.
 As a consumer of the API, I never have to worry that asking a question will have unintended consequences.
 Conversely, I know exactly which API calls make changes to the system.
 There is no ambiguity.
 This makes the API easy to reason about.
 But historically, this pattern evolved because read and write concerns are often very different.
 And trying to create a unified interface to do both has the typical problems of serving two masters.
 The single interface becomes progressively more confusing over time for either purpose.
 Given enough time it is likely to form a cargo cult.
 "Why are we updating this field?
 We don't use it."
 Response: "I don't know, but keep doing it or something might break."